-Apple’s fixed numerous problems since launch, but iPhone XS and iPhone XS Max users are still running into bugs, glitches and other performance issues as we push deeper into the year.
+Apple’s fixed numerous problems, but iPhone XS and iPhone XS Max users are still running into bugs, glitches and other performance issues as we push deeper into the year.

 The current list of iPhone XS problems includes lockups and freezes.
 These are common issues and they impact every single iPhone model.
 Fortunately, they can be easy to fix.

 If your iPhone XS or iPhone XS Max suddenly locks up and stops responding to gestures, we recommend trying a hard reset.
 This process only takes a few seconds and it should return your device to a normal state.

 This process won’t wipe any of the data stored on your iPhone XS or iPhone XS Max.
 It simply just forces your device to restart itself.

 If your iPhone XS or iPhone XS Max locks up frequently, you might need to update your apps via the App Store or investigate other potential solutions.
 If that’s the case you’ll want to check out our guide to fixing common iPhone problems.